lumixus1/AC-Typer/README.md

 If you run into issues, read the "README.txt" file first.

 If you’re still having problems, reach out to me on Discord: lumixus1

+(yes this program was made using AI. cry about it. it works)